Lightning-AI/torchmetrics/docs/source/pages/plotting.rst

 However, the ``plot`` method of ``MetricCollection`` also supports an additional argument called ``together`` that will automatically try to plot all the metrics in the collection together in the same plot (with appropriate labels).
-This is only possible if all the metrics in the collection returns a scalar tensor.
+This is only possible if all the metrics in the collection return a scalar tensor.

 .. code-block:: python